 - Oak Centre for Children and Young People – one visitor per patient will be allowed, preferably the same visitor.
 Unfortunately, no siblings are able to visit from now on.

-- Patients receiving end-of-life care – up to two immediate family members at any one time, to be arranged in conjunction with the clinical team.
+- Patients receiving end-of-life care – up to three immediate family members at any one time, to be arranged in conjunction with the clinical team.
 This applies to all patients regardless of their COVID-19 status.
+This visit will usually be a single visit on compassionate grounds, however we may not be able to facilitate this for all patients.

 - Patients requiring assistance from a chaperone, for example if the patient has physical disabilities or mental health needs, including dementia – one visitor is able to bring the patient into the hospital, but will then need to leave as soon as the patient is under the care of a health care worker.
 This applies to all patients regardless of their COVID-19 status.